 What is going on?

-For three years, Coastkeeper ran the Newport Bay Copper Reduction Project in partnership with the City.
+For three years, Coastkeeper ran the Newport Bay Copper Reduction Project in partnership with the City of Newport.
 The project promoted voluntary conversion of boats from copper to non-biocide bottom paints.
+The program was unsuccessful, with only ten boats converted.